-If five seems like too many, or if you’re bored after writing just one article in this niche, then it's worth reconsidering whether you’d really want to pick a niche to blog about where you have difficult churning out content that excites you.
+If five sample blog posts feels like too many, or if you’re bored after writing just one article in this niche, then it's worth reconsidering whether you’d really want to pick a niche to blog about where you have difficult churning out content that excites you.

 Of course, if you do decide to go ahead and launch a blog in this niche, you’ve now got an awesome head start.